BlockchainCommons/developer-web-site/_pages/architecture/design.md

 ### Elision Cryptography

 Elision Cryptography is a design that links to the philosophy of Data Minimization.
-It says **Data Minimization can be accomplished by removing everything that's not needed in a way that maintains cryptographic signatures.** [Gordian Envelope](/envelope/) was built to accomplish this goal.
+It says **Data Minimization can be accomplished by removing everything that's not needed in a way that maintains cryptographic signatures.** [Gordian Envelope](/envelope/) was built to fulfill this philosophical view.
 As an example, you could have an mDL, and if it supported Elision Cryptography, you could display it with everything elided but the age and the state's signature.
-(In this particular example, it'd still be better to just prove you're of an appropriate age without having to reveal it.)
+(In this particular example, it'd still be better to just prove you're of an appropriate age without having to reveal it, but the point of using elision cryptography is that it's very simple.)

 * For more see the [**Elision Cryptography Page**](/architecture/design/elision-cryptography/)